Quality 11 plus tuition since 1999

 The person that has your child’s best interest at heart is you.
 A common theme that unites all parents is providing the best for their children, this wish whilst been well intentioned is not enough.
 Parents also need to know what to look for and ask the right questions.
 You will need to carry out some initial research to ensure you make the right decision.

 Teaching is a skill-set so it is vital to ensure you are clear on who will be teaching your child, the common business plan you will find is providers employing additional people to cover x number of students, the increase in students results in hiring more staff.
-Whilst this can generate excellent financial returns and a very sound business plan, as a parent looking for a provider you will have very different objectives.
+Whilst this can generate excellent financial returns and a very sound business plan, as a parent looking for a provider you will have very different objectives to that of the provider.

 When deciding on 11 plus preparation please research every provider thoroughly.
 The 11 plus is an opportunity that presents itself once, so it is critical you make the right decision.
 The more questions you ask, the more you learn, the better prepared you will be to differentiate between the quality of tuition.
 When listing potential providers do not just focus on one, always have a few on a shortlist, to help with your comparison.
-Visit a few to help with your decision making, by far the most powerful help is personal recommendation, if you are fortunate to have this and backed up by glowing reviews then I would recommend you use that teacher.
+Visit a few to help with your decision making, by far the most powerful help is personal recommendation, if you are fortunate to have a trusted person who can provide an honest recommendation then go with the recommendation.
+You will quickly realise details of tutors who are sought after are not shared.
+Finally be very cautious of the shared reviews and 80/90% pass rate banners.

 The one person that I can guarantee that has your child’s best interest at heart is actually YOU.
 To help prepare your child you must prepare a little yourself.